ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ## Post-Install Notes

-*   If you have a keyboard attached, you may find that immediately after the post-install setup wizard, your screen is rotated to the portrait orientation and does not rotate automatically.
-This can be resolved by going into the "Display" area of Settings and setting the orientation manually to "Portrait Left".
-If you detach the keyboard, you should find that automatic rotation becomes available.
 *   If GNOME feels sluggish, it can be slightly improved by turning off animations.
 This is possible using the "GNOME Tweaks" tool that you can install from the "Software" app.
 *   The GNOME on-screen keyboard is pretty good at popping up automatically when you focus a text field in a GTK3 application.
 If it doesn’t pop up automatically, you can bring it up by swiping up from the bottom of the screen.